for Cold Climate Housing and much more

 Lanolin based lubricant

 My preferred lubricant!
 This is my favorite lubricant.
 Fluid Film is a product in its own class and does not come in 46 varieties.
 It was originally developed for the US Navy in WWII to keep all that shipboard metal free of rust.
 Of highest importance is that it has no solvents in it.
 Although it has a small percentage of highly refined petroleum, is not a petroleum based product -- but is essentially derived from an organic lanolin base.
 Interestingly it does not dry, but leaves a wet non-drying film.
 It can be used on all surfaces.
 This can attract a bit of initial dust but because there are no solvents, it does not become gummy -- allowing its use in locks.
 It is a good waterproofer and even a leather conditioner -- after all it originally came from lamb's wool.
 The version sold in renovation centres is a food grade product approved for use in restaurants, meaning that young apprentice renovators, like your kids, can learn to eliminate squeaks in the house with no danger to themselves.
 Fluid Film is my lubricant of choice -- displaced only when I really need a dry lubricant.
 For a long time I could only find it in industrial outlets, then it would come and go on the hardware store shelves.
-In 2022 I found it on Amazon.ca in larger quantities but single bottles (and less expensive) I found it at Home Hardware.
+In 2022 I found it on Amazon.ca in larger quantities but single bottles (and less expensive) I found it at Home Hardware and Canadian Tire.

 It has less marketing hype than the others, but is a truly superior lubricant, waterproofer and corrosion resistant coating.
 Now I just need to get them to pay me to say that. www.EurekaFluidFilm.com